Ghost in the Shell: Live-action film

 In 2008, DreamWorks and producer Steven Spielberg acquired the rights to a live-action film adaptation of the original Ghost in the Shell manga.
 On January 24, 2014, Rupert Sanders was announced as director, with a screenplay by William Wheeler.
 In April 2016, the full cast was announced, which included Juliette Binoche, Chin Han, Lasarus Ratuere and Kaori Momoi, and Scarlett Johansson in the lead role; the casting of Johansson drew accusations of whitewashing.
 Principal photography on the film began on location in Wellington, New Zealand, on February 1, 2016.
 Filming wrapped in June 2016.
 Ghost in the Shell premiered in Tokyo on March 16, 2017, and was released in the United States on March 31, 2017, in 2D, 3D and IMAX 3D.
-It received mixed reviews, with praise for its visuals and Johansson's performance but criticism for its script and grossing a substantive box office.
+It received mixed reviews, with praise for its visuals and Johansson's performance but criticism for its script.

 Television

 Stand Alone Complex TV series, film and ONA

 In 2002, Ghost in the Shell: Stand Alone Complex premiered on Animax, presenting a new telling of Ghost in the Shell independent from the original manga, focusing on Section 9's investigation of the Laughing Man hacker.
 It was followed in 2004 by a second season titled Ghost in the Shell: S.A.C.
 2nd GIG, which focused on the Individual Eleven terrorist group.
 The primary storylines of both seasons were compressed into OVAs broadcast as Ghost in the Shell: Stand Alone Complex The Laughing Man in 2005 and Ghost in the Shell: Stand Alone Complex Individual Eleven in 2006.
 Also in 2006, Ghost in the Shell: Stand Alone Complex - Solid State Society, featuring Section 9's confrontation with a hacker known as the Puppeteer, was broadcast, serving as a finale to the anime series.
 The extensive score for the series and its films was composed by Yoko Kanno.

-Kodansha and Production I.G announced on April 7, 2017 that Kenji Kamiyama and Shinji Aramaki would be co-directing a new Kōkaku Kidōtai anime production.
+On April 7, 2017, Kodansha and Production I.G announced that Kenji Kamiyama and Shinji Aramaki would be co-directing a new Kōkaku Kidōtai anime production.
 On December 7, 2018, it was reported by Netflix that they had acquired the worldwide streaming rights to the original net animation (ONA) anime series, titled Ghost in the Shell: SAC_2045, and that it would premiere on April 23, 2020.
-The series will be in 3DCG and Sola Digital Arts will be collaborating with Production I.G on the project.
-It was later revealed that Ilya Kuvshinov will handle character designs.
-It was stated that the new series will have two seasons of 12 episodes each.
-For the first season, the opening theme song music was “Fly with me” as performed by Daiki Tsuneta, while the ending was “Sustain++” as performed by Mili.
+The series is in 3DCG and Sola Digital Arts collaborated with Production I.G on the project.
+Ilya Kuvshinov handled character designs.
+The series had two seasons of 12 episodes each.

 In addition to the anime, a series of published books, two separate manga adaptations, and several video games for consoles and mobile phones have been released for Stand Alone Complex.